Roselle (plant): Uses

-Vegetable
+Culinary

 In Bihar and Jharkhand roselle is also known as "kudrum" in local language.
 The bright red petal of the fruit is used for chutney which is sweet and sour in taste.

-In Satpuda Pradesh (near Maharashtra/Gujarat MP border), roselle is called khate fule by local tribal language.
+In Saputara region (near Maharashtra/Gujarat MP border), roselle is called khate fule also called as 'ambade fule' by local tribal language.
 The khate fule leaves are mixed with green chillies, salt, some garlic to prepare a chutney and bhaji which is served with jowar (sorghum) or bajra (millet) made bakho (a flat bread).
 This is eaten by tribals as breakfast to start their day.
 A dry dish or sukhi bajji is prepared with khate fule leaves.

 In Andhra cuisine, roselle is called gongura and is extensively used.
 The leaves are steamed with lentils and cooked with dal.
 Another unique dish is prepared by mixing fried leaves with spices and made into a gongura pacchadi, the most famous dish of Andhra and Telangana often described as king of all Andhra foods.

-In Manipuri, it is called Sougri and it is used as a vegetables.
+In Manipuri, it is called Sougri and it is used as a vegetable.
 It is generally cooked without oil by boiling with some other herbs and dried fish and is a favorite of the Manipuri people.
 Almost every household has this plant in their homes.